 The high ceilings of this room are crying out for extra drama, and a giant wall sticker that mimics the look of an expensive stone wall fits the bill.
 This faux stone wall from Wayfair would be perfect for a fireplace wall, too.
 Other similar wall stickers give the look of wood-planked walls or even exposed brick.Continue to 4 of 8 below.

 When You Want Art Without the Nail Holes

 Sure, you could hang a gallery wall or try to find a large piece of artwork to fill the space over your couch or around your flatscreen TV, but a giant wall mural like this wall mural from Walls Need Love adds tons of drama and turns a blank wall into a work of art without a single nail hole.Continue to 5 of 8 below.

 When You Need Scale

 Wall decals are often sold as sets but beware of relying on these to give you the dramatic effect you are looking for.
 Often, there are nott enough decals in a set to adequately fill a space, leaving you with less "wow" and more "meh."
 You can make a big impression with a single large-scale decal like this scene-stealing chrysanthemum from Fathead.
 Different from run-of-the-mill floral decals, the scale and variety of colors in this one make it special.Continue to 6 of 8 below.

 06 of 08

 When You Need a Distraction

-Like the chrysanthemum in the preceding image, this large-scale tree decal draws all the attention, effectively detracting from the fact that the bed doesn't have a headboard.
-This one is also positioned off-center for extra interest.
+Like the chrysanthemum in the preceding image, this large-scale tree decal from Etsy draws all the attention, effectively detracting from the fact that the bed does not have a headboard.
+This one is positioned off-center for extra visual interest.
 Large wall decals attract the eye away from problem areas, making them a great solution for rooms with awkward layouts, weirdly positioned air vents, or other eyesores.Continue to 7 of 8 below.

 07 of 08